randsleadershipslack/documents-and-resources/deleting-content.md

 Additional consequences beyond the removal of content are up to the acting Administrator, per the same incident process found in the [Incident Process](https://github.com/randsleadershipslack/documents-and-resources/blob/master/incident-process.md)

+## Administrators

+The current roster of Administrator(s) is maintained in the primary [Code of Conduct](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md) document.

 ## Version and Copyright

 V1.51 of this Code of Conduct was published on November 7th, 2019.